Fooling Partial Dependence via Data Poisoning: Fooling Partial Dependence via Data Poisoning

 \section{Fooling Partial Dependence via Data Poisoning}

-Explanations usually treat the dataset $X$ as fixed; however, this is precisely a \textit{single point of failure} on which we aim to conduct the attack.
-In what follows, we examine the $\mathcal{PD}$ behaviour by looking at it as a function whose argument is an entire dataset.
+Many explanations treat the dataset $X$ as fixed; however, this is precisely a \textit{single point of failure} on which we aim to conduct the attack.
+In what follows, we examine $\mathcal{PD}$ behaviour by looking at it as a function whose argument is an entire dataset.
 For example, if the dataset has $N$ instances and $P$ variables, then $\mathcal{PD}$ is treated as a function over $N\times P$ dimensions.
 Moreover, because of the complexity of black-box models, $\mathcal{PD}$ becomes an extremely high-dimensional space where variable interactions cause unpredictable behaviour.
+Explanations are computed using their estimators where a significant simplification may occur; thus, a slight shift of the dataset used to calculate $\mathcal{PD}$ may lead to unintended~results (for example, see \citep{hooker2007} and the references given there).

+We aim to change the underlying dataset used to produce the explanation in a~way to achieve the desired change in $\mathcal{PD}$.
+Figure \ref{fig:framework} demonstrates the main threat of an adversarial attack on model explanation using data poisoning, which is \emph{concealing the suspected behaviour of black-box models}.
+The critical assumption is that an adversary has a possibility to modify the dataset arbitrarily, e.g. in healthcare and financial audit, or research review.
+Even if this would not be the case, in modern machine learning, wherein practice dozens of variables are used to train complex models, such data shifts might be only a~minor change that a person looking at a~dataset or distribution will not be able to identify.

-Figure \ref{fig:framework} demonstrates the main threat of an adversarial attack on model explanation using data poisoning.
-We aim to change the underlying dataset used to produce the model's explanation in a~way to achieve the desired change in the $\mathcal{PD}$.
-In practice, machine learning practitioners compute such explanations using their estimators where a significant simplification may occur.
-Thus, a slight shift of the dataset used to calculate $\mathcal{PD}$ may lead to unexpected or unintended results.
-We approach attacking $\mathcal{PD}$ as an optimization problem for given criteria of attack efficiency, later called the attack loss.
-This idea originates from the work of \cite{dombrowski-manipulated-explanations}, where a similar loss function for manipulation of local-level model explanations for an image-based predictive task was introduced.
-In this paper, we introduce the attack loss that aims to change the output of a global-level explanation via data poisoning instead.
-We exploit the explanation weaknesses concerning data distribution and causal inference by utilizing two ways of optimizing the loss:
+We approach fooling $\mathcal{PD}$ as an optimization problem for given criteria of attack efficiency, later called the attack loss.
+It originates from \citep{dombrowski-manipulated-explanations}, where a similar loss function for manipulation of local-level model explanations for an image-based predictive task was introduced.
+This work introduces the attack loss that aims to change the output of a global-level explanation via data poisoning instead.
+The explanation's weaknesses concerning data distribution and causal inference are exploited using two ways of optimizing the loss: